ahmadkani/Sorting_network/README.md

 # Sorting_network
-Implementation of sorting networks in code
+Implementation of sorting networks

+I want to implement some kind of sorting networks .
+First step is software implementation